U.S. Department of Education

 Scope of Title IX

-Title IX applies to institutions that receive federal financial assistance from ED, including state and local educational agencies.
-These agencies include approximately 16,500 local school districts, 7,000 postsecondary institutions, as well as charter schools, for-profit schools, libraries, and museums.
-Also included are vocational rehabilitation agencies and education agencies of 50 states, the District of Columbia, and territories and possessions of the United States.
+Title IX applies to schools, local and state educational agencies, and other institutions that receive federal financial assistance from the Department.
+These recipients include approximately 17,600 local school districts, over 5,000 postsecondary institutions, and charter schools, for-profit schools, libraries, and museums.
+Also included are vocational rehabilitation agencies and education agencies of 50 states, the District of Columbia, and territories of the United States.

-Educational programs and activities that receive ED funds must operate in a nondiscriminatory manner.
-Some key issue areas in which recipients have Title IX obligations are: recruitment, admissions, and counseling; financial assistance; athletics; sex-based harassment; treatment of pregnant and parenting students; discipline; single-sex education; and employment.
-Also, a recipient may not retaliate against any person for opposing an unlawful educational practice or policy, or made charges, testified or participated in any complaint action under Title IX.
+A recipient institution that receives Department funds must operate its education program or activity in a nondiscriminatory manner.
+Some key issue areas in which recipients have Title IX obligations are: recruitment, admissions, and counseling; financial assistance; athletics; sex-based harassment, which encompasses sexual assault and other forms of sexual violence; treatment of pregnant and parenting students; discipline; single-sex education; and employment.
+Also, no recipient or other person may intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by Title IX or its implementing regulations, or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in a proceeding under Title IX.
 For a recipient to retaliate in any way is considered a violation of Title IX.
-The ED Title IX regulations (Volume 34, Code of Federal Regulations, Part 106) provide additional information about the forms of discrimination prohibited by Title IX.
+The Department’s Title IX regulations (Volume 34, Code of Federal Regulations, Part 106) provide additional information about the forms of discrimination prohibited by Title IX.

 OCR’s Enforcement of Title IX

-OCR vigorously enforces Title IX to ensure that institutions that receive federal financial assistance from ED comply with the law.
+OCR vigorously enforces Title IX to ensure that institutions that receive federal financial assistance from the Department comply with the law.
 OCR evaluates, investigates, and resolves complaints alleging sex discrimination.
-OCR also conducts proactive investigations, called compliance reviews, to examine potential systemic violations based on sources of information other than complaints.
+OCR also conducts proactive investigations, through directed investigations or compliance reviews, to examine potential systemic violations based on sources of information other than complaints.

-In addition to its enforcement activities, OCR provides technical assistance and information and guidance to schools, universities and other agencies to assist them in voluntarily complying with the law.
-OCR’s Title IX Resource Guide PDF (501K) is a useful tool for schools and their Title IX coordinators to understand schools’ obligations under Title IX.
+In addition to its enforcement activities, OCR provides information and guidance to schools, universities and other educational institutions and agencies to assist them in voluntarily complying with the law.